 Pupil Equity Funding (PEF)

-- Pupil Equity Funding: allocations for 2018 to 2019
+- Pupil Equity Funding: school allocations 2022 to 2023

-- Pupil Equity Funding: school level spend 2017 to 2018
+- Pupil Equity Funding: school level spend 2020 to 2021

-Care Experienced Children and Young People Fund
+Care Experienced Children and Young People funding

 Assessment and evaluation of attainment